gbv/beaconspec/beacon.md

 all of its targets.
 For instance if all links point to resources in a database, the name meta field contains the name of the database.

+## description

+The description meta field contains a human readable description of the BEACON dump _(TODO: drop or merge with about meta field?)_

+## reference

+The reference field contains an URL of a website with additional information about this BEACON link dump.

 ## feed

 The feed field contains an URL, where to download the BEACON dump from.
 In addition to standard URL schemes, alternative established URI forms for retrieval, such as magnet URIs MAY be allowed.

-## about

-The about field contains an URL of a website with additional information about this BEACON link dump.

 ## timestamp